 Improvement 2A new ResetUserPassword static method is added to the MDM_Client WMI class.
 This method is added to support a helpdesk-aided password reset scenario for when the user of the device forgets the password.
 In this scenario, the administrator can push a known password to the device.
 The password must be sent to the user out of band of the management channel.
 When the user receives the known password and logs on to the device, they are forced to change the password.

 Note For more information about the ResetUserPassword static method, go to the following Microsoft website:

 [MS-MDM]: Mobile Device Management Protocol - 6.2 MDMSettingsProv MOF File

-Improvement 3The MDM client supports an enrollment-on-behalf-of protocol, which allows a local administrator to enroll a standard user into management on the device.
+Improvement 3The MDM client supports an enrollment-on-behalf-of protocol.
+This lets a local administrator enroll a standard user into management on the device.

 Note For more information about this improvement, go to the following Microsoft websites: